LidanLi/e-weely-service/README.md

 - Create biographies of members of the delegation and people they will meet
 - Free-form "articles" allow you to include any other information that doesn't fit anywhere else
 - Collaborate with other members of your team

+## Update
+This project is forked from CDS and with below modification to meet the need for eWeekly agenda:
+- Allow upload more document types including word, excel, powerpoint and pdf
+- New Secret Key field and allow admin to filter and retrieve the weekly agenda on the iPad
+- New copy week function that allow administrator to copy the whole week from another week block
+- Allow optional title, time from and to when creating an event
+- New drag and drop function inside the event page, and allow admin to re-order the documents' order

 ## Heads up!